The North Carolina Workers’ Compensation Guide was created by H. Bright Linder to help residents obtain maximum compensation for their claim.

 Just the other day, an older person that had been injured on the job in North Carolina called my office and wanted to know if they were entitled to their retirement benefits, in addition to continuing to receive their workers’ compensation benefits from where they had been injured on the job.
 In fact, the injuries on the job were the very reason that they went ahead and retired.
 Under North Carolina law, you are entitled to receive workers’ compensation benefits and your retirement benefits, but you have to be careful that your employer will not attempt to use the situation to make you settle your workmen’s comp case for too little money or use it to try to cut your workers’ compensation benefits out.
 If you’re a state employee, there’s also special considerations that have to be developed and negotiated.

 All of this is very complicated.
 The best thing that you can do is contact an experienced North Carolina workers’ compensation attorney.
 Contact our office.
 Let us review your case.
 Let us review the specific facts of your case and assist you so that we can try to get you to have the best of both worlds while it’s all legal.
 Call our office and let us fight for you.

 Failure to Report Your Work-Related Injury

 The other day, someone called me and told me they didn’t report an injury until three months later when the realized they needed to have surgery.
 They wanted to know if their claim could be denied.
 The truth of the matter is your claim is probably going to be denied simply because you didn’t report it.
-When that happens, you need an experienced North Carolina attorney to be able to dig for you and come up with ways to make up for the fact that you didn’t report your injury right away because you didn’t think that you were as hurt as much as you actually are and you knew that your employer would get angry, even though it wasn’t your fault that you got hurt.
+When that happens, you need an experienced Richmond County, NC attorney to be able to dig for you and come up with ways to make up for the fact that you didn’t report your injury right away because you didn’t think that you were as hurt as much as you actually are and you knew that your employer would get angry, even though it wasn’t your fault that you got hurt.

 Suing an Employer